 To give you an idea of price – a one day Magic Your Way ticket with Park Hopper will cost you $127.80, and a 7 day pass will cost you $48.99 per day.
 You can calculate the exact cost of the options you want on the Walt Disney World website by clicking here.

 Now, as for dining, DVC members are allowed to purchase the Disney Dining Plan (no discounts apply), but Dad doesn’t recommend it.
 It’s really hard to get your money’s worth with the Disney Dining Plan, and especially in the case of a DVC room, you’ll have a kitchen or kitchenette which is the perfect way to save money by making your own breakfasts, or even other meals, snacks, etc. You can even have groceries delivered to your resort (Dad prefers GardenGrocer.com)!

 So, how do you go about purchasing all of this?
 The tickets are easy – you can order them through Disney directly on the Walt Disney World website, book through DVC member services, or simply buy them at a park or at your resort when you arrive in Orlando.
 If you want the Disney Dining Plan, you’ll need to arrange for that with DVC member services at least 48 hours in advance of your stay.

 If all this sounds like too much trouble, you can always let the pros take care of it!
-The team at Pixie and Pirate Destinations would be more than willing to help set up everything to help you have the most Perfect Vacation possible.
+The team at Destinations to Travel would be more than willing to help set up everything to help you have the most Perfect Vacation possible.